-Plymouth, MA is HUGE.
-I technically live in Plymouth, and I’m still almost a 30-minute drive from downtown.
+Plymouth, Massachusetts is HUGE.
+I technically live in Plymouth, MA and I’m still almost a 30-minute drive from downtown.
 Downtown is where you’ll find the famed Plymouth Rock, the supposed spot where pilgrims first landed on North American soil.
 But honestly?
 Don’t just come to Plymouth for cringey pilgrim waxed statues, questionable historical references, and a rock on the ground.
 Actually, you could skip all that and still have a fabulous time.

 Downtown Plymouth, MA: Sweets and sunsets